 - 1. Warning Letter: A warning letter is an enforcement option for any minor violations without any aggravating circumstances.
 It is a public acknowledgement by the PEC via letter to the respondent that explains the allegation and allows the PEC to create a record of a potential or proven low-level violation.
 This allows for respondents to be educated about the rules and provides the PEC with a historical list of prior violations for future consideration in enforcement cases.
 A warning letter may be used to address a violation where the evidence demonstrates that a monetary penalty is not justified, or in the interest of justice.
 A warning letter will not be available where the respondent has had a prior violation of the same or similar type. - 2.
-Streamline Stipulation: The streamlined stipulation program takes common low-level violations, such as the non-filing of a campaign statement, and provides a scaled-down stipulation document and set penalties.
+Streamline Stipulation: The streamlined stipulation program takes common violations, such as the non-filing of a campaign statement, and provides a scaled-down stipulation document and set penalties.
 These more common cases can be quickly handled with a penalty commensurate to the violation, which helps preserve staff time to focus on more serious cases.
-The streamlined stipulation program is an option (but is not required) to resolve the following types of low-level violations without any serious aggravating circumstances: - a.
-Form 700 Non-Filer (GEA § 2.25.040), where the form in question is no more than six months late; - b.
-Form 700 Non-Reporter (GEA § 2.25.040), where the unreported interest does not give rise to a reasonable likelihood or appearance of a conflict of interest or undue influence over the Respondent's exercise of their official duties; - c.
-Misuse of City Resources (GEA § 2.25.060(A)(1)), where the total value of misused City resources is \$100 or less and does not involve campaign activity; - d.
-Gift Restrictions (GEA § 2.25.060(C)), where the aggregate amount of the gift(s) from a single source is no more than \$250 over the legal limit, the source of the gift(s) was not a restricted source or a lobbyist, and the gift does not give rise to a reasonable likelihood or appearance of a conflict of interest or undue influence over the Respondent's exercise of their official duties; - e.
-Contribution Limits (OCRA §§ 3.12.050 3.12.080), where the total amount of the aggregate contributions from a single source in excess of the contribution limit is \$250 or less; - f.
-Contractor Contribution Prohibition (OCRA § 3.12.140), where the total amount of the aggregate contributions from a single prohibited source or its principals is \$250 or less;
+The streamlined stipulation program is an option (but is not required) to resolve the following types of violations: - a.
+Form 700 Non-Filer and Non-Reporter (GEA § 2.25.040); - b.
+Gift Restrictions (GEA § 2.25.060C); - c.
+Form 301 Non-Filer (CRA § 3.12.190); - d.
+Campaign Statement/Report Non-Filer and Non-Reporter (CRA § 3.12.240);